ulken/hubot/README.md

 ## Fork Specifics

-This fork aims to add support for nestled commands, through a syntax like Bash subshells $(), brackets [], or even pipes |.
+This fork aims to add support for nested commands, through a syntax like Bash subshells $(), brackets [], or even pipes |.

 ## License